Sidor som bilder

 If one must be your choice, which d'ye approve,

-The curtain lecture, or the curtain love ?
+The curtain lecture, or the curtain love?

 Would ye be godly with perpetual ftrife,

-Still drudging on with homely Joan your wife ;
+Still drudging on with homely Joan your wife;

 Or take your pleasure in a wicked way,

-Like honest whoring Harry in the play?
+Like honeft whoring Harry in the play?

-And nauseous matrimony fent a packing.
+And naufeous matrimony fent a packing.

 The